0800 DECIDE

 Pick up at pharmacy

 If you choose (b) we will ask you the name and location of your pharmacy of choice.
 We will check that the pharmacy will give you the medicines.
 Your prescription will be sent to the pharmacy within 2 working days.
 Your medicines will be free to collect.
 Note.
 Medicines by prescription to a pharmacy is an option for people who are under 9 weeks and 6 days of pregnancy (pharmacy opening days allowing).
+If you're a private patient, collecting medicines at a pharmacy can come with significant additional cost.

 The package contains: